Gaming-With-Portals/Codec/readme.md

     - .ctxr Texture Files (MGS2 & MGS3)

 To view Master Collection resources, you will need to have a copy of the game on your system.
 The tool will automatically detect the Steam location of the game, but you can browse to any location as desired.

-Launch the tool using the key in the [launch settings](Codec.UI/Properties/launchSettings.json).

 |||
 |-|-|